silviagiadapiol/hangman/README.md

 Hangman is a simple guessing game.
 Each game begins with a random 'secret word' (randomly chosen between a given list of words) and a maximum number of 'attempts'.
-'Guesses' are sent to the `make_move` endpoint which will reply with a list of the missed letters and the correct letters guessed between some * that indicates the hidden letters; it will reply with 'you win', or 'game over' (if the maximum number of attempts is reached before guessing the whole word).
-For each User the Score is determined by the number of attempts made before guessing the word (or losing).
-The lower the Score the best is the result.
+'Guesses' are sent to the `make_move` endpoint which will reply with the letters correctly guessed between some * (that indicates the hidden letters) and a list of the missed letters.
+When all the letters of the secret word are guessed it will reply with 'you win'; if the maximum number of attempts is reached before guessing the whole word it will reply 'game over'.
+For each User the Score is determined by the number of attempts (missed letters) made before guessing the word.
+So the lower is the Score, the best is the result.
 Many different Hangman games can be played by many different Users at any given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+It's possible to cancel active games but not completed ones.
+It is possible t see a game history.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.
  - cron.yaml: Cronjob configuration.
+ - index.py: Composite index.
  - main.py: Handler for taskqueue handler.
  - models.py: Entity and message definitions including helper methods.
  - utils.py: Helper function for retrieving ndb.Models by urlsafe Key string.